Decision making committees

 The Enforcement Decisions Committee, or EDC, is a committee of the Board.
 Its purpose is to take regulatory enforcement decisions for the PSR when a settlement cannot be reached.

-The EDC has a Chair and Deputy Chair, and currently has a pool of nine members from which three-person panels can be drawn.
+The EDC currently has a pool of eleven members, including the Chair and a Deputy Chair, from which three-person panels can be drawn to consider cases.

-From time to time, when standards fall well below what we expect, we may take enforcement action against a payment systems participant that has failed to comply with our directions or requirements.
+From time to time, when standards fall below what we expect, we may take enforcement action against a payment systems participant that has failed to comply with relevant legal requirements.

-Where we have found that there is a compliance failure, and we consider that it should be sanctioned, we will make a referral to the EDC.
-The EDC will then determine whether to issue a warning notice in relation to sanctioning the compliance failure.
-The payment systems participant has the opportunity to make representations to the EDC about the warning notice and whether it should be sanctioned.
+Where we have found that there is a compliance failure, and we consider that it should be sanctioned, but settlement (if appropriate in the circumstances of the particular case) cannot be reached, we will make a referral to the EDC.
+The EDC will determine whether to issue a warning notice in relation to the compliance failure and the appropriate sanction to be imposed.
+The payment systems participant has the opportunity to make representations to the EDC about the warning notice and proposed sanction.

-The EDC will then issue a final decision notice, in which it will decide whether it is appropriate to publish details of the compliance failure and/or impose a financial penalty.
+Having considered any representations, the EDC will determine whether to issue a decision notice, in which it will set out its decision in relation to the compliance failure and appropriate sanction.
+The sanction may be to publish details of the compliance failure and/or impose a financial penalty.

-While it is a committee of the Board, the EDC is separate from anybody at the PSR who has investigated whether a compliance failure has been committed.
+While it is a committee of the Board, the EDC is separate from staff at the PSR who have investigated whether a compliance failure has occurred.

 The Competition Decisions Committee

-The CDC currently has four members from which three-person panels can be drawn.
-A Procedural Officer will also be appointed.
+The CDC currently has seven members from which three-person panels can be drawn.

-If we think that the behaviour of one or more participants in payment systems amount to a breach of CA98 (or the corresponding EU law provisions), we will issue a Statement of Objections.
+If we think that the behaviour of one or more parties in payment systems amounts to a breach of the CA98 (or the corresponding EU law provisions), we will issue a Statement of Objections.

-Once a Statement of Objections has been issued, the CDC will consider whether or not the participant(s) in question have indeed breached CA98.
-The participant(s) in question will also have a chance to make representations to the CDC.
+Once a Statement of Objections has been issued, the CDC will consider whether or not the party or parties have breached the CA98.
+The party or parties who are addressees of any Statement of Objections will have an opportunity to make representations to the CDC.

-After considering their representations on the Statement of Objections, we will provide the parties with a draft penalty statement if the CDC is minded to reach an infringement decision and to impose a penalty.
+If, having considered the addressees’ representations on the Statement of Objections, the CDC is minded to reach an infringement decision and impose a penalty, we will provide the parties with a draft penalty statement.

-After consideration the CDC will have the final say whether an infringement decision is adopted, and whether any financial penalty and/or any directions are imposed on the party or parties concerned
+The CDC will have the final say whether an infringement decision is adopted, and whether any financial penalty and/or any directions are imposed on the party or parties concerned.

 So, in summary, the CDC is a group of experts appointed to act as the decision-maker on whether, based on the facts and evidence before it, the legal test for establishing an infringement of competition law has been met and, where appropriate, on the level of the financial penalty to be imposed.

-Like the EDC, the CDC is a committee of our Board, and its members will not have been involved in the investigation and in the decision to issue a Statement of Objections.
+Like the EDC, the CDC is a committee of our Board, and its members will not have been involved in the investigation or in the decision to issue a Statement of Objections.

 Membership of the EDC and CDC